 Legal Options for Brain Injury Complications in Infants & Toddlers

-Rosenfeld injury lawyers have represented victims of pediatric brain injuries as a result of medical malpractice or accident.
+Rosenfeld Injury Lawyers LLC have represented victims of pediatric brain injuries as a result of medical malpractice or accident.
 Clients have recovered financial damages through a successful out-of-court settlement negotiated by the attorney, or through an award at trial held in front of a judge and jury.

 Our seasoned attorneys use expert witness testimony from physicians, neurologists, neuropsychologists and others that can properly evaluate and testify on the medical scope of the child’s injury.
 Building a strong case often requires exhaustive investigations that meet or exceed the expertise provided by the other side.
 In addition, expert financial analysts and accountants can help evaluate long-term life care, lost wages, and other financial expenses to determine the actual value of the claim.

-Call (888) 424-5757 to speak with Rosenfeld injury lawyers.
+Call (888) 424-5757 to speak with Rosenfeld Injury Lawyers LLC.
 The attorneys can evaluate the claim thoroughly, and explore every potential source of financial recompense.
 The law firm can provide legal representation on the best course of action.
 The attorneys can develop proven legal strategies for handling the child and family’s claim, to receive an adequate amount of financial compensation to last the child’s lifetime.